mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```

+As above code, you can modify every query params of the Model in the method `serializeRequestFilter` before running by Eloquent Filter.
+That is a practical method when you want to set user_id or convert date or remove space and others.

 ### Request Field Cast Filter

 Eloquent Filter have required to a bunch of specific method for each of the fields before going on filter process.